shinespark/docker-confluence/README.md

 # docker-confluence

-This repository is dockerize Confluence.
+This repository is a dockerize Confluence.
 Forked by https://bitbucket.org/atlassian/docker-atlassian-confluence-server

 Composing of

 * nginx
 * Confluence
+* PostgreSQL(optional)

 ## Change from Official